PetrKryslUCSD/Targe2.jl/README.md

 m-ctl-point constant 2.5
 """, show = true);
 ```

+The `show = true` argument will cause a post processing file to be written out
+and handed off to Paraview to be displayed.
+Note that the Paraview will only
+start if it is in the `Path`.
+The `.vtu` file will be written irrespectively.
+Its name will be `"rectangle-uniform.vtu"` in this case.

 The key is to realize that each subregion needs to be circumscribed with edges
 that are traversed counterclockwise while keeping the subregion to the left.